google/sbsim/README.md

 This will walk you through:

-1. Creating an RL (gym compatible) envronment
+1. Creating an RL (gym compatible) environment

 2. Visualizing the env